calblueprint/immigration-justice-project/docs/dev/app/onboarding.md

 ## Zod and react-hook-form

-::: warning Credit where credit's due.
+::: info Credit where credit's due.
 This workflow is largely taken from [shadcn UI's form components](https://ui.shadcn.com/docs/components/form).
 We've simply styled it differently.
 :::